eradication0/PDHelper/README.md

 # Credits
 ## Made by Nuion
 ## Huge help by @jessep13 for the quality of life changes and filtering features
+## Much love to @torph for the mod loader and skill editor that allow all of this
 check out [phatomdust.online](https://phantomdust.online/) for everything Phantom Dust related

 Thanks to the testing group helping to find bugs
-Fatnerd, Xanxus, Inflim, MysticNinja, Show, SnowRyze, Toaf, Treat, TripL, Algol, Bregan and Esper28
+An0rak, Chaos Murloc, Fatnerd, Xanxus, Inflim, MysticNinja, Show, SnowRyze, Toaf, Eat, TripL, Algol, Bregan and Esper28